Must Love Babies

 Because I’d given Mardie such a harsh backstory I then gave her the most perfect and supportive man I could imagine.
 Because she deserved one.

-There are five other stories in this series, written by some of my favourite authors.
+There are five other stories in the original series this story belonged to, written by some of my favourite authors.
 Again we revisit small town Marietta, Montana for the setting.
 Working with those other authors was a collaborative dream run.
 Inspiring, satisfying, lots of laughs and plenty of fun.

 The books in the series are: